FedeC3N/sEEGnal_perfomance/README.md

 ## Badchannel detection

-Marks badchannels in EEG and MEG recordings based on different criteria.
+Marks badchannels in EEG recordings based on different criteria:

-For EEG:

 - Channels with impedances above 200 KΩ.
-- Channels with significantly higher variance compared to the rest of channels.
+- Channels with significantly higher variance in amplitude compared to the rest of channels.
 - Channels with significantly higher energy in 45-55 Hz range compared to the rest of channels.
 - Channels with gel bridge.

-For MEG:

-- Channels with no amplitude due to tunnings problems (flat channels).
-- Channels with significantly higher variance compared to the rest of channels.
-- Channels with significantly higher energy in 45-55 Hz range compared to the rest of channels.

 ## Artifact detection

-First, performs an independent component analysis (ICA) and then label the ICs using [MNE-ICALabel](https://mne.tools/mne-icalabel/stable/index.html).

-Removes the components labelled as EOG, EKG, muscle, line noise, and channel noise.

-Looks for remaining artifacts, specifically, it looks for EOG arrtifacts, muscle artifacts, and sensor artifacts (jumps).

-## Quality assessment

-Checks the EEG/MEG recordings quality after processing based on:

-- if any files has been corrupted through the process.
-- the number of badchannels.
-- the number of clean epochs.

-If the recording fulfill the quailty assessment, it is stored in a different folder with BIDS structure.
+Since muscle and sensor artifacts may lead the estimation of Ics, we perform two consecutive SOBIs:
+-	The first SOBI (and the associated ICLabel) is used to identify epochs with muscular and sensor artifacts.
+Before estimation SOBI for the second time, these muscular and sensor artifacts are removed.
+-	The second SOBI (and the associated ICLabel) is used to identify the remaining muscle, sensor, and ocular artifacts.

 ## Acknoledgemnents